 Dr. Pimentel teaches courses in the area of neurogenic communication disorders including, communication neuroscience, aphasia, cognitive communicative disorders, motor speech disorders and anatomy and physiology of the speech mechanism.

 Her research interests include the use of context in treatment of individuals with dementia, discourse analysis in adult neurogenics and treatment outcomes.

-Elizabeth Wilson-Fowler began teaching in the department fall of 2010.
-She recently received her doctoral degree from Florida State University.
+Elizabeth Wilson-Fowler began teaching in the department of Communication Sciences and Disorders in the fall of 2010.
+She received her doctoral degree from Florida State University.
 She teaches undergraduate and graduate courses and provides clinical supervision.

 Prior to coming to Eastern, she worked as a speech-language pathologist in private practice and in the public schools in Anacortes, Washington.
 Dr. Wilson-Fowler has assessed and treated children from 3 to 21 years of age with a range of speech and language disorders.
 Her area of interest focuses on school-age language and literacy.

-Barbara Peregoy is a senior lecturer joining the department of Communication Disorders in the fall of 2001.
+Barbara Peregoy is a senior lecturer joining the department of Communication Sciences and Disorders fall of 2001.
 She comes to Eastern with almost 20 years of clinical experience in private practice.
-Her clinical interests are, assessment and treatment of hearing disorders, and electrophysiology of the auditory mechanism.
+Her clinical interests are assessment and treatment of hearing disorders, and electrophysiology of the auditory mechanism.

 She received her BA from Eastern in Communication Disorders in 1979, her master's degree from Western and completed her clinical doctorate degree in Audiology from Arizona School of Health Science.